HAL-G1THuB/jsonpiler/README.md

 **Execution order:**

-The jsompiler code consists of a single JSON object.
+The jsonpiler code consists of a single JSON object.

 Expressions inside `begin` are evaluated sequentially.